World Usability Day 2024 and How Accessibility is Changing the Digital World

 On November 12, Bratislava once again became the center of the UX community on the occasion of the 15th annual World Usability Day conference, where we are proud to be the general partner this year as well.

-The theme of this year's “Design for a Better World” brought a truly diverse range of lectures focused on accessibility and inclusivity of digital services, as well as design in public spaces.
+The theme of this year's event “Design for a Better World” brought a truly diverse range of lectures focused on accessibility and inclusivity of digital services, as well as design in public spaces.
 The opening lecture was dedicated to UX writing and how even legally complex text in digital services can be understandable and accessible to the general public.
-Subsequent lectures highlighted the issues of visual pollution in public spaces.
+Subsequent lectures highlighted the issues of visual clutter in public spaces.
 The answer to the chaos of informational, transport, and sales elements is cleaner and more transparent design, strategic planning, and design manuals that will once again restore the beauty of public spaces.

 UX Design Without Barriers - How to Make Digital Services Accessible to Seniors